 Dr. Baker is the Learning Director at the Centre for Research & Education on Violence Against Women & Children at Western University in London, Ontario.
 She is past Director of the Centre for Children and Families in the Justice System (the London Family Court Clinic), a role she held for 10 years.
-Her research and clinical work has involved adolescent/adult offenders and children/adults who have been victims of abuse and involved with mental services or the criminal and family court systems.
-She has co-authored numerous publications/resources related to IPV exposed children and families, including Walk Proud, Dance Proud: Footprints on a Healing Journey; Helping Children Thrive: Supporting Woman Abuse Survivors as Mothers; Little Eyes, Little Ears: How Violence against a Mother Shapes Children as They Grow; and Helping an Abused Woman: 101 things to Know, Say and Do.
-Currently, she leads the Centre’s knowledge translation and exchange initiatives—the Violence Against Women Learning Network, a provincial initiative in Ontario, and the Knowledge Hub, a national initiative related to trauma-informed health promotion for survivors of family violence.
-Dr. Baker has presented workshops across the United States and Canada, as well as in Europe and Asia to various groups including judges, lawyers, mental health professionals, and educators.
-Since 2000, Dr. Baker has been a frequent faculty member for the US National Council of Juvenile and Family Court Judges and Futures Without Violence program on “enhancing judicial skills in domestic violence cases”.
+Her research and clinical work have involved adolescent/adult offenders and children/adults who have been victims of abuse and involved with mental services or the criminal and family court systems.
+She has co-authored numerous publications/resources related to intimate partner violence (IPV) exposed children and families, including Walk Proud, Dance Proud: Footprints on a Healing Journey; Helping Children Thrive: Supporting Woman Abuse Survivors as Mothers; and Helping an Abused Woman: 101 things to Know, Say and Do.
+Her most recent work focuses on the application of intersectionality to research with and services for children exposed to IPV and the evaluation of IPV training programs.
+Currently, she leads the Centre’s knowledge mobilization, translation and exchange initiatives—the Learning Network, a provincial initiative in Ontario, and the Knowledge Hub, a national initiative related to trauma-informed health promotion for survivors of IPV and child maltreatment.
+Dr. Baker enjoys teaching undergraduate and graduate students in the Faculty of Education at Western University, and presents internationally to judges, lawyers, mental health professionals, and educators.
+Since 2000, Dr. Baker has been a faculty member with the National Council of Juvenile and Family Court Judges and Futures Without Violence in the US program Enhancing Judicial Skills in Domestic Violence Cases.